CourtHive/tods-competition-factory/documentation/docs/governors/publishing-governor.md

 ## publishOrderOfPlay

 Publishes scheduled matchUps (Order of Play), controlling visibility of which matches are scheduled for which courts and times.
+See examples in [Publishing Scheduled MatchUps](../concepts/publishing.md#publishing-scheduled-matchups).

 **Why Order of Play Publishing**: